lawsoncrow/lawsoncrow.github.io/index.md

 <body bgcolor = "LightBlue">

-<h2 style =strong>About Me</h2>
+<h2 style =strong>About Me

 <p>I am a Freshman Business student at The University of Texas at Austin, McCombs School of Business.
 I am from Austin and love to hangout with friends and watch sports.
-My favorite teams are the Texas Longhorns, Liverpool FC, and Austin FC.  <br /><br /></p>
+My favorite teams are the Texas Longhorns, Liverpool FC, and Austin FC.  <br /><br /></p></h2>

 </body>
 <h2><strong>My Favorite Website</strong></h2>